rails ai-agents architecture

-Building AI Agents in Ruby with the Anthropic SDK
+Rails AI Agents with the Anthropic SDK: Tool Loops and Guardrails

-Strip away the marketing and an agent is simple.
-In Anthropic’s words, “agents are typically just LLMs using tools based on environmental feedback in a loop” (Building Effective Agents).
-That is the whole idea.
-The model receives a goal, decides whether it needs to call a tool, you execute the tool and feed the result back, and the loop repeats until the model decides it is done.
+The concept is simple.
+In Anthropic's words, "agents are typically just LLMs using tools based on environmental feedback in a loop" (Building Effective Agents).
+The model receives a goal, decides whether it needs to call a tool, you execute the tool and feed the result back, and the loop repeats until the model stops asking for tools.

-The same article draws a distinction worth internalizing before you write any code.
-“Workflows are systems where LLMs and tools are orchestrated through predefined code paths,” while “agents … are systems where LLMs dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks.”
+The same article draws a distinction worth understanding before you write any code.
+"Workflows are systems where LLMs and tools are orchestrated through predefined code paths," while "agents are systems where LLMs dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks."
 Workflows are predictable and consistent; agents are flexible at the cost of higher latency, higher token spend, and the potential for compounding errors.
-The most consequential decision you will make is which of these you actually need, and the honest answer is usually “less agent than you think.”
+Which of these you actually need is the call that matters here, and the answer is usually "less agent than you think."

-Anthropic’s own guidance is to find “the simplest solution possible, and only increasing complexity when needed,” adding complexity “only when it demonstrably improves outcomes.”
-For many features, a single well-prompted model call with good context beats an autonomous agent on every axis that matters.
+Anthropic's own guidance is to find "the simplest solution possible, and only increasing complexity when needed."
+For many features, a single well-prompted model call with good context beats an autonomous agent: cheaper, faster, and easier to debug.
 Reach for a true loop only when the task is open-ended enough that you genuinely cannot predict the steps in advance.

 The Minimal Agent Loop in Ruby